billingsmoore/MLotsawa/README.md

 Documentation on the process of training and testing models can be found in [Docs](https://github.com/billingsmoore/MLotsawa/tree/main/Docs).

-All models and datasets can be found on [Hugging Face](https://huggingface.co/billingsmoore)
+All models and datasets created and used by this project can be found on [Hugging Face](https://huggingface.co/billingsmoore)

 ## Getting Started